luciolucio/holi/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to calenjars!
+Thanks for your interest in contributing to holi!
 It's as simple as it gets:

 1. Fork the repo
 2. Make your changes